lunasec-io/lunasec/docs/pages/overview/security/vulns-and-mitigations.md

 ## LunaSec Mitigations for Common Security Vulnerabilities

-The LunaSec Stack not only provides a compliant data storage solution, but also an answer for every security vulnerability attackers will attempt to use against your web application.
+The LunaSec Stack not only provides a compliant data storage solution, but also an answer for common security vulnerabilities attacker will attempt to use against your web application.

 ### Cross Site Scripting (XSS)